-- Check your AirPods Pro Battery
+- Check your AirPods Pro battery level

-- Disable Automatic Ear Detection Settings of AirPods Pro from iPhone
+- Disable Automatic Ear Detection Settings of AirPods Pro

 - Reconnect AirPods Pro with your iPhone or Mac

-- Reset AirPods Pro
+- Reset your AirPods Pro

 - Update Software of your iPhone, Mac, or Apple Watch

-- Update the Firmware of AirPods Pro
+- Update the firmware of AirPods Pro

 - Clean your AirPods Pro